 The Cape Fear area has a wonderfully rich arts and culture scene, and young visitors can expand their creative side in a myriad of ways, starting with a visit to neighboring Wilmington.
 Sign up for an art class at the Cameron Art Museum, take in a show or matinee at one of the many local theaters, or join the young theater troupe at famed cultural sites like the Thalian Hall Center for the Performing Arts.
 From paint your own pottery studios in the downtown area, to theater groups that welcome young talents, it’s easy to join in the artful fun.

 Have some Fun at Local Parks

 There are a wide number of both natural and amusement parks in the Cape Fear area which are designed for active kids of all ages.
 The Jungle Rapids Family Fun Park is a popular destination with the younger crowd, thanks to water slides and attractions, mini golf, laser tag, an arcade, and many more on-site attractions, while other local attractions like the Power of Play center for kids, and the Defy Gravity Wilmington trampoline park, will keep kids moving.
-In addition, Wilmington is home to a number of public parks, like River Road Park, Wade Park, and Empie Park, which can feature tennis courts and playing fields, walking / hiking trails, fishing piers and kayak launches, or all of the above.
+In addition, Wilmington is home to a number of public parks, like River Road Park, James E.L.
+Wade Park, and Empie Park, which can feature tennis courts and playing fields, walking / hiking trails, fishing piers and kayak launches, or all of the above.
 As a result, active kids will find plenty of ways to have fun, on and off the sand.